xaionaro-go/paracat/README.md

-# ParaCat: A SIMO/MISO forwarder for high reliability/throughput
+# ParaCat: A multipath UDP forwarder for high reliability/throughput

 In crowded Internet, all connections are not reliable.
 To minimize jitter and packet loss, we can send it through different routes simultaneously then get redundancy.